Table of contents

 Content marketing is more than just creating blog posts and coming up with cleverly worded headlines.
 It’s an ongoing process of collecting data and analyzing metrics so that your content marketing strategy improves with every new piece of content you produce.

 You need to be as analytical as possible, or else you risk throwing money at the wall in the hopes that something sticks.
 So, before you create your first blog post or hire a freelancer to help you flesh out your content strategy, it’s important to set goals from day one.
+With the writer, keep everything aligned in a payroll system so that your budgets are spent wisely too

 Content marketing may look simple and straightforward.
 But if you dive in a little deeper, you will see that all successful content marketers have clearly identified their purpose, outlined specific objectives for each piece of content they publish, and created measurable standards for measuring ROI on all of their content efforts.